oils-for-unix/oils/doc/ref/chap-type-method.md

 ### captureStdout()

-Capture stdout of a command a string.
+Run a Command, and return its stdout as a astring.

     var c = ^(echo hi)
     var stdout_str = io.captureStdout(c)  # => "hi"